The original version of this post was authored by past OK Policy intern Forrest Farjadian. It was updated for 2018 by OK Policy intern Max West.

 District and associate district judges are selected in a process which more closely resembles elections for other state and county offices.
 Oklahoma is divided into twenty-six judicial districts, which can have one or multiple district judges, depending on the district’s population and caseload; in total, there are 73 district judges.
 In addition, each of the state’s 77 counties has its own associate district judge.
 District and associate district judges hear both civil and criminal cases — everything from traffic violations to name changes to homicides.

 Judges at the district level are not appointed.
-Instead, they are elected to four-year terms by the voters of their district or county.
+Instead, they are elected to four-year terms by the voters of their district or county (when a seat becomes vacant, the Governor may appoint a judge to serve the unexpired term).
 As in retention elections, candidates for district judgeships are not allowed to discuss their party affiliation.
 But because district court elections are competitive, often with several contenders running against each other for the same office, candidates are allowed to fundraise and organize campaign committees.
 Like Oklahoma governors and other statewide elected officials, district judges are elected during mid-term years, not Presidential election years, so this year is the first time district judges will appear on the ballot since 2014, and they will not appear again until 2022.

 If two candidates are competing for one seat, their names will appear on the general ballot on November 6th.
 If there are more than two candidates for one seat, their names will be on the primary ballot on June 26th, and if one of those candidates receives a majority of the vote, they automatically win the election (with the exception of certain district judge races, where the top two candidates will appear on the General Election ballot even if one receives a majority in the Primary – see Title 26, Section 11-112).
 If no candidate receives a majority of the votes cast, the two candidates with the most votes move on to compete in the general election in November.